What do you get when you cross the unassuming and good-natured slide-in campaign with impossibly powerful display rules?

 Go to the campaign builder and enable the Yes/No buttons, as in the previous tip.

 Edit the Yes button to say Eating In.
-Change the Yes redirect URL to the landing page for people planning to visit the restaurant.
+Change the Yes redirect URL to the reservations page.

 Use the same method to edit the No button to say Takeout.
-Change the No redirect URL to the landing page for takeout offers.
+Change the No redirect URL to the landing page for online orders.

 Social media can be a huge referral source for online business.
 That’s why increasing your social media audience can also help to increase conversions.